kilbey-lyle/canine-coffee/testing.md

 This document will capture and record the testing complete to ensure functionality of the Canine Coffee website.
 A combination of validation testing, using online validator tools, and functional testing will be used.
 ### Bugs
 - Links on navigation bar moving when being hover over.
 The links should only have a border added.
-- No action from form when clicking submit button.
-There should be feedback to user that this has successfully happened.
 - Included more imagery to make the site more engaging

 #### Solved bugs